There are many reasons you might be looking for free coding classes.

-2. Seven of the best free coding classes
+2. Eleven of the best free coding classes

 So, without further ado, here are some of the top free coding classes out there, in no particular order:

 Maybe you’re trying to understand what coding even is and if the field is a viable option for you.
 If other programs seem like too big of a time commitment, and you want to first discover if programming is worth your time, these free coding classes are a great option.

 You can get a peek at the first lesson of the short course in this video, Abhishek Nagekar, web developer at Mozilla, introduces you to frontend development:

 You’ll get five 15-minute daily lessons, just like this one.
 There are also exercises, as well as information about changing careers.
 If you want a straightforward overview before diving in deeper to see if coding is right for you, give this a try.

 freeCodeCamp is a free, online, self-paced coding bootcamp.
 There are many paths you can choose: web development, quality assurance, machine learning, information security, and more.
 If you’re unsure where to start, best to begin with the first certification in responsive web design.

 Their courses are structured around small, digestible amounts of new information.
 Using that, you immediately solve a small exercise.
 At the end of each certification, there are five projects.
 If you build them all and get their tests to pass, you’re eligible for that certification.

 The benefit of this is that you are ready with a web development portfolio of your work by the time you finish.
 They also have very supportive forums when you get stuck.
 If you want to be more social, most major cities have local freeCodeCamp study groups you can join as well.